heoelri/locust-on-aci/README.md

-# locust-on-aci
+# Locust on Azure Container Instances (ACI)
-Load testing with Locust using Azure Container Instances (ACI)
+Load testing with [Locust](https://locust.io) using Azure Container Instances (ACI).
+This repository contains sample implementations in Terraform how to deploy and run load tests with Locust.

 ## Locust deployment via Terraform

-This repository contains two Terraform definitions to deploy Locust:
+This repository contains two different Terraform definitions to deploy Locust:

-* [headless](./src/headless/infra) - fully automated without a webui
+* [headless](./src/headless/infra) - To conduct fully automated load tests without a user interface triggered via a GitHub workflow.
-* [webui](./src/testing/infra) - partially automated with a webui
+* [webui](./src/testing/infra) - To deploy a load testing infrastructure with multiple worker nodes and a webui to conduct and monitor tests.

 ## Locust deployment pipelines